Skip to Main Content

 How long does it take to get a federal student loan?

-To qualify for federal student loans, you'll need to complete the Free Application for Federal Student Aid (FAFSA).
-This form determines your eligibility not only for student loans but also for grants, scholarships, and the federal work-study program.
+To qualify for federal student loans, you'll need to complete the FAFSA.
+This form determines your eligibility for not only student loans but also grantsscholarships, and the federal work-study program.

 FAFSA processing: 1 to 10 days